ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(1500)
 wend
 ```
 There is only one difference between this script and `SimpleBot.au3`.
 Notepad application's window is not activated at startup in the `VirtualMachineBot.au3`.
 There is a two second delay instead at the script startup.
 You should activate the VM application's window during this delay.
 Then script start to work and the protection system will not detect it.
 This happens because a virtual keyboard driver of the VM simulates a hardware interrupt for each clicker bot's action in the VM window.
-Therefore, Windows OS that is launched inside the VM have not possibility to distinguish emulated keyboard actions.
+Therefore, Windows OS that is launched inside the VM have not possibility to distinguish simulated keyboard actions.

 ## Summary